Dawnlast/DPL-RA/image/README.md

-This is the diagrams of the results.
+These are the diagrams used in our essay.